-The mortality tables to be used in respect of a member and the member's dependant, pre and post retirement, shall be PCMA00 (for males) and PCFA00 (for females), as appropriate, in each case with the medium cohort mortality improvement rates, and with a 1% floor to the annual improvements, both applying from the year 2000.
+The mortality tables to be used in respect of a member and the member's dependant, pre and post retirement, shall be PCMA00 (for males) and PCFA00 (for females), as appropriate, in each case with the medium cohort mortality improvement rates, and with a 1.25% floor (for males) and a 1% floor (for females) to the annual improvements, all applying from the year 2000.

-These mortality tables are published by the Continuous Mortality Investigation.
+These mortality tables are published by the Continuous Mortality Investigation for ages 50 and above.
+For ages below 50, the table extensions set out in the Continuous Mortality Investigation's Working Paper 26 shall be used.
 For each individual, the set of mortality rates used shall be those applicable to that individual's year of birth.